How to Demolish a House Yourself

 Shut Off All Utilities

 Make sure all water, electrical and gas lines running to the structure have been shut off and safely capped.
 Contact your providers for this step — they may need to send service personnel to your house to ensure all utilities are fully disconnected properly.

 Naturally, destroying or deconstructing a house leads to a substantial amount of debris.
 An easy way to clean up after a this project is to use a demolition dumpster and have the junk hauled away.
 It’s best to schedule your container rental in advance so it arrives in time for your project, especially if you’re renting additional equipment.

 "Know where the water shut off is before doing ANY plumbing work.
 Turn off breakers and even the main power when doing electrical work.
 Don’t think you know more than you do.
 It always costs more to learn that way."

 Gather Equipment for Home Demolition

-When the room has been cleared of furniture and fixtures, it’s time to move on to the walls and the sub-structures behind them.
+Once the room has been cleared of furniture and fixtures, it's time to move on to the walls and the sub-structures beneath them.

 "Many homeowners can put sweat equity into their remodeling projects, and this can be accomplished by handling some of the demolition themselves.
 Cabinetry, floor covering, trim and wall coverings are the easiest materials to remove without being a skilled laborer.
 When it comes to removing walls, there is invariably wiring and ductwork, which can be concerning.
 It is also important to be able to identify bearing vs non-bearing walls.
 If [you] have no idea, it is best to leave it to the professionals."